INTERNATIONAL

 of Enforceability –

-which is a document stating that a decision is enforceable in the State of
+document stating that a decision is enforceable in the State of origin, and

-origin, and which must be included in the package of documents for an
+which must be included in the package of documents for an application for

 12. Establishment of a Decision – As defined in the Practical Handbook: